-It’s all started when I tried to create ‘Ikura’, red caviar made from the roe of salmon, as ‘Ikura’ is so difficult to find where I live.
-I tried to turn Tapioca Pearls into fake ‘Ikura’, but my challenge was not successful, However, I ended up creating very pretty Marinated Tapioca Pearls that can be used as sauces or salad dressings.
+It’s all started when I tried to create fake ‘Ikura’, red caviar made from Salmon roe, as ‘Ikura’ is so difficult to find where I live.
+I tried to turn Tapioca Pearls into fake ‘Ikura’, but my challenge was not successful.
+However, I ended up creating very pretty Marinated Tapioca Pearls that can be used as sauces or salad dressings.
 If you love the texture of Tapioca Pearls, you got to try this!

 1/4 cup Tapioca Pearls *I use small pearls because they are easier to cook.

 1/4 cup Sauce OR Dressing *e.g. Ponzu, ‘Mentsuyu’, Soy Sauce & Wasabi, etc.

 *For the above photo, I used the following ingredients:

 2 tablespoons Soy Sauce